 - AWS Experience.
 Certification indicated for professionals with little or no experience on AWS.
 I´d recommend getting the AWS Certified Cloud Practitioner, though.

 - Architecture experience.
 The exam is largely focused on the development of Cloud applications, especially Serverless – Microservices.
 However, some questions may require knowledge at the Cloud / Serverless / Containers architecture pattern level.

 - DevOps Experience.
-Concepts such as CI / CD, infrastructure or configuration as code are of great importance today, and this is reflected in the exam.
-Obviously, the questions focus – for the most part – on AWS products, but knowledge of other products like Docker, Jenkins, Spinaker, Git and general principles can go a long way.
-Let’s not forget that this certification, together with SysOps, is part of the recommended path to obtain the AWS DevOps Pro certification, and obtaining them automatically re-certifies the two previously mentioned.
+Concepts such as CI / CD, infrastructure or configuration as code are of great importance today, which is reflected in the exam.
+Obviously, the questions focus – for the most part – on AWS products, but knowledge of other products like Docker, Jenkins, Spinnaker, Git and general principles can go a long way.
+Let’s not forget that this certification, together with SysOps, is part of the recommended path to obtain the AWS DevOps Pro certification.
+Obtaining them automatically re-certifies the two previously mentioned.

 “Neo, knowing the path is not the same as walking it” – Morpheus.
 The Matrix, 1999

 AWS Technical Essentials: introductory course, low level.
 Live remote or in person.

 Developing on AWS: course focused on developing AWS applications using the SDK.
 It is the intermediate level, and the agenda seems quite relevant to the certification.
 Live remote or in person.
 Not free.